S2S (mathematics): Formula complexity

 See and, but briefly the proof runs as follows.
 (1)⇒(2) follows from the below decidability proof using tree automata.
 (2)⇒(1) follows by converting the game associated with a binary string s into a tree parity game with a fixed number of priorities and then merging these trees into a single tree (the binary trees can be merged here using s,t ⇒ s01t where t doubles every character of t).
 The below determinacy proof (in the decidability section) also leads to (2)⇒(3). Π^{1}_{2}-CA_{0} proves Δ^{1}_{2} monotonic induction, so (3)⇒(4).

 For (3)⇒(2), define a game where player 1 attempts to show that the desired element s is inside the least fixed point.
 Player 1 gradually labels elements including s with rational numbers, intended to correspond to ordinal stages of the monotonic induction (any countable ordinal is embeddable into $\mathbb{Q}$).
-Player 2 plays elements with strictly descending labels (and he can pass) and wins iff the sequence is infinite or player 2 wins the last auxiliary game.
+Player 2 plays elements with strictly descending labels (and he can pass) and wins if and only if the sequence is infinite or player 2 wins the last auxiliary game.
 In the auxiliary game, player 1 attempts to show that the last element picked by player 2 is a valid inductive step using elements with smaller labels.
 Now, if s is not in the least fixed-point, then the set of labels is ill-founded, or an inductive step is wrong, and (using monotonicity) this can be picked up by player 2.
 (If player 1 plays a smaller label outside the least fixed point, player 2 can use it (abandoning the auxiliary game), otherwise (using monotonicity) player 2 can use an auxiliary game strategy that assumes that the set of smaller labels in the original game will equal the least fixed point.)